GIVER (GIVER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GIVER Historical Price

-According to the latest data gathered on GIVER live price page, the current price of GIVER is 0.00254231USD.
-The circulating supply of GIVER(GIVER) is 70.05M GIVER , giving it a market capitalization of $178.20K.
+According to the latest data gathered on GIVER live price page, the current price of GIVER is 0.00179996USD.
+The circulating supply of GIVER(GIVER) is 70.05M GIVER , giving it a market capitalization of $126.09K.

 How Does GIVER (GIVER) Price Prediction Module Work?